 “One of the many positive aspects of this class is the fact that students are introduced to so many different types of technology,” said Bullock.
 “If students enjoy a particular unit of study, I can help them connect it to an upper level class that is offered here at the Career and Technical Center so that they can expand on the skills and knowledge they learned in STEM.”

 Earl Richard, Director of the School of Career and Technical Education, is pleased with the level of technology and problem solving activities that students are involved in with this class.
 “Students are getting exposed to rudimentary concepts of engineering and getting a taste of what it’s like to be a scientist, mathematician, engineer, or technology designer.”
 Richard continued, “It’s amazing to listen to a group of students sitting around a computer and hearing them brainstorm to help solve a problem.”

 Next semester, students will be introduced to Solid Works, a software program, used for the mechanical 3-D drawings of car parts.
 Students will also be involved in the Robotics unit where they will learn to program robots for specific tasks.
 These activities build skills that make a direct connection with Toyota related jobs.

 Below: Jalon Bullock, STEM teacher, assist Sara Beth Holt with her bridge design as Alesha Crockett, Scott Joshlin, and Lawrence Zinn look on.

-Follow these topics: Vocational Center News
+Follow these topics: Career and Tech News